Upstreams

 - "eth_getLogs"

-# By default a dynamic mechanism automatically adds "Unsupported" methods to ignoreMethods,
+# (OPTIONAL) By default a dynamic mechanism automatically adds "Unsupported" methods to ignoreMethods,

 # based on errors returned by the upstream.
 Set this to false to disable this behavior.